-The distinction between matter and force was generalized into the idea of particles and fields, and even in atomic physics matter particles are called fermions and force particles are called bosons.
+The distinction between matter and force was generalized into the idea of particles and fields, and even in atomic physics matter particles are called fermions, and force particles are called bosons.
 The Standard Model of particle physics comprises 6 quarks and 6 leptons (fermions) and 5 force particles (bosons).

 Due to the distinction between matter and force, all perception is described as matter exerting a force on other matter.
 For example, vision is attributed to an electromagnetic force that travels as a photon to the eyes, enabling us to see.
-The photon has a frequency which determines the light’s color and the light’s intensity is due to the number of photons impinging on the eyes.
+The photon has a frequency that determines the light’s color and the light’s intensity is due to the number of photons impinging on the eyes.
 Thus, eyes detect color and intensity which leads to vision.

 The Sāńkhya Model of Perception

-In Sāńkhya, matter is described directly in terms of perceptual qualities such as redness, sweetness, hardness, etc. In other words, there aren’t “matter” particles (with properties such as mass and charge) which then exert a “force” on the observer’s senses, thereby creating the impression of color and intensity.
+In Sāńkhya, matter is described directly in terms of perceptual qualities such as redness, sweetness, hardness, etc. In other words, there aren’t “matter” particles (with properties such as mass and charge) that then exert a “force” on the observer’s senses, thereby creating the impression of color and intensity.
 Rather, the color (e.g. redness) is itself is an objective property of matter.
 Thus, in Sāńkhya redness is attributed to matter, but in modern science, redness is an artifact of human perception.
 All color is, therefore, an illusion in modern science (since external reality doesn’t have color) whereas color can be perceived correctly in Sāńkhya because it is an objective property of matter.

 The claim that “this apple is red” is, therefore, a claim about our perception in science, whereas it can be a claim about the reality in Sāńkhya, provided we have perceived the color correctly.

-In modern science color perception is created by a traveling photon.
+In modern science, color perception is created by a traveling photon.
 But in Sāńkhya this perception is created when a perceptual quality from an object traverses up and down a hierarchical tree.
-For information to be exchanged, a communication channel has as to be opened by another a material entity called karma (which acts in two directions).
+For information to be exchanged, a communication channel has to be opened by another material entity called karma (which acts in two directions).
 Therefore, the fact that some material object exists doesn’t mean we are going to see it until karma opens the channel.
 Once the channel is opened, information can be transacted.

 Matter and Information in Sāńkhya

-Unlike modern science where there are physical properties are converted into perception through a force, in Sāńkhya, matter is directly an objectified representation of the perception.
+Unlike modern science where there are physical properties that are converted into perception through a force, in Sāńkhya, matter is directly an objectified representation of the perception.
 For example, in the case of vision, matter is a “sound” or a word the encodes the meaning “red”, “blue”, “green”, etc. The material world exists objectively as knowledge—the “words” that encode the information about color—when then becomes perception when knowledge of the object is acquired by the senses.

 The foundational idea underlying quantum theory—namely that there are packets of energy which encode the color of radiation (given by Max Planck’s equation E = ħν)—is essentially correct, although color isn’t the property of the “force” that impinges the eyes but rather of the material object itself.
 The fact is that we only see the color, and we have no way of getting “behind” this perception to know that it is caused by mass and charge.
 Ideas such as “mass” and “charge” are speculative constructions used to explain the sensations.
 The question really is: Should we use speculations that are unlike our perceptions (e.g. color and touch) or should we attribute reality to the perceptions?

 In Sāńkhya, the sensations themselves are potentially real properties of matter—i.e. we don’t say that the world must be red just because I see redness, because it is possible that I might be hallucinating.
-However, just because I might have a hallucination doesn’t mean that all perception must always be unreal.
+However, just because I might have a hallucination doesn’t mean that all perceptions must always be unreal.
 The world is objectively a sound or words whose meanings may be correctly or incorrectly grasped.
 My perception is, thus, manas (meanings) and the external world is vāk (words).
 Perception is expected to correctly decode the meanings of the words; correctness is not guaranteed, but it is possible.

 The Dissolution of the Matter-Force Distinction